viktorijabrun/Sweetshop_test/README.md

 ### Login Page:

 - Social media icons are not linked to any functionality.
-- Users can log in with random credentials without registration.
+- Users can login with random credentials without registration.

 ### Basket Page:

 - Standard shipping returns incorrect price or `NaN`.
 - After clicking **"Continue to Checkout"**, the page resets without navigating.
 - The promo code does not provide any feedback message.

----